Skippeh/calcrust.com-backend/readme.md

 ## Projects information

+All projects are developed using Visual Studio 2015.

 ### RustExportData

 This project exports item data etc from the game.
 It's an oxide plugin, so you'll need to install oxide on a rust server to export data.